TheEt1234/vizlib/API.md

 - `color` - String.
 The color of the shape.
 Defaults to `vizlib.default_color`.
 - `infinite` - Boolean.
 If true, the shape will never expire.
 By default the shape will expire after 10 seconds.
 - `player` - String or player object.
 If set, only the specified player will see the shape.
+- `time` - The time it takes for the shape to expire.
+This was by skyblock_zero.

 #### **`shape`**